 Our chapel services are devotional in nature.
 The messages are rooted in the inerrancy of scripture viewed through the lens of our need for a savior and the blessing of the grace we experience through Christ's death on the cross and resurrection from the grave securing our salvation.
-The words shared remind the students that they are saved by grace alone through faith alone revealed to us through scripture alone.
+It's a time and place to remind the students that they are saved by grace alone through faith alone, revealed to us through scripture alone.

 Make every effort to keep the unity of the Spirit – Ephesians 4:3a

-We desire every one of our students know their identity in Christ as a beloved child of God.
+These are just three of the methods LuHi employs to help students grow in their faith walk.
+We want every one of our students to know their identity in Christ as a beloved child of God.
 Their meaning and purpose is lifelong as they were created and chosen by God to love Him and love and serve others.
-Hopelessness is conquered by the confidence in their sure salvation/eternity and hope in the cross and what Jesus did there for them.
+Hopelessness is conquered by the confidence in their sure salvation/eternity and hope in the cross and what Jesus did for them.

-If you have questions or would like more information about how spiritual growth is nurtured and strenghtened at LuHi, please reach out to our Director of Campus Ministry Marty Kohlwey (email@example.com).
+If you have questions or would like more information about how spiritual growth is nurtured and strengthened at LuHi, please reach out to our Director of Campus Ministry, Marty Kohlwey (firstname.lastname@example.org).
 If you are a parent, Marty would be honored to give you resources and partner with you as your student moves through high school.